home-assistant/home-assistant.io/source/_components/tahoma.markdown

   type: list
 {% endconfiguration %}

 This also works with the Somfy Connexoon.
-Check [here](https://somfyhouse.freshdesk.com/nl/support/solutions/articles/14000058145-wat-is-het-verschil-tussen-de-tahoma-en-de-connexoon-) the differences between the bridges.
+Check [here](https://somfyhouse.freshdesk.com/nl/support/solutions/articles/14000058145-wat-is-het-verschil-tussen-de-tahoma-en-de-connexoon-) for the differences between the bridges.